nicholas-abad/pSNV-hunter/README.md

 Below the violin plot, the **NCBI gene function** is shown if available.
 These descriptions were sourced from [this repository](https://github.com/nicholas-abad/ncbi_gene_names_and_descriptions) and last updated on 4 February 2025.
 The definitions should align with those on [GeneCards.com](GeneCards.com).

 **Notes About The Code**
+Placeholder.

 ### `Transcription Factors`

 **Example**
 **Description**
+Within the `Transcription Factors` tab, a secondary set of tabs pop up that represents both the created (green) and destroyed (red) TFBS'.

+Utilizing the Find Individual Motif Occurrences (FIMO) tool from the MEME Suite toolkit along with the JASPAR2020 database of curated transcription factors, the hg19 reference DNA sequence of +/-10 bp around every pSNV underwent scanning by FIMO against every TF motif in JASPAR2020.
+Using the positional weight matrix of the TF and its associated sequence context, FIMO calculated a statistical binding affinity score, which indicates the likelihood of observing the specific motif.
+To assess the impact of a mutation, the ratio (denoted as S(TFBS)) between the binding affinity scores for the mutant over the wild type allele was calculated as a quantitative measure indicating the impact of mutations on the binding motif of TFs.
+Motifs with S(TFBS)>11 were defined as a created TFBS motif and S(TFBS)<0.09 as a destroyed TFBS motif.

+By selecting one of the created or destroyed tabs, the known gene function (similar to the `Gene` tab) is displayed alongside the expression values of the associated transcription factor.
+By default, the raw expression values serve as a proxy for TF activity, but users can switch to Z-score or logged expression using the options on the right side of the violin plot.

+Below the plots are two pieces of information: the JASPAR2022 sequence logo plot and the actual sequence surrounding the mutation (i.e. sequence context).
+To verify that the sequence context aligns with the known motif, users can drag the actual sequence on the right to align it with the sequence logo on the left.
+Ideally, a perfect match should be observed for a created or destroyed TFBS.

+For the sequence logo plot, clicking the left or right arrows toggles between the reverse complement and the original sequence logo.

 **Notes About The Code**
+Placeholder.

 ### `IGV Genome Browser`